Kevin-Jonaitis/ShoppingApplication/README.txt

 nor has complex queries(and probably wont be in the future) so no need for SQL.

 #How to run

--go to the top level ShoppingApplication directory and run: docker-compose up
+Download docker-compose.yml, and then in the same directory run: docker-compose up
--this should bring up all 3 containers(frontend, backend, db).
-I had some problems with configuring the frontend to point to the backend server.
+-This should bring up all 3 containers(frontend, backend, db).
+I had some problems with configuring the frontend to point to the backend server automatically.
 You can tell it's misconfigured because the "items" tab wont show anything.
-If that's the case, please check the ip of the docker box using: docker-machine ip and then set line 27 in the docker-compose.yml to that ip:
+If that's the case, please check the ip that docker is using: docker-machine ip and then set line 27 in the docker-compose.yml to that ip:
 #      REACT_APP_BACKEND_URL: http://<newIp>:8080